qfwc258/circuidipity/content/2014-04-27-ubuntu1404-virtualbox.rst

 Ubuntu 14.04 and Virtualbox
 ===========================

-:tags: virtual environments, linux, ubuntu
+:tags: virtual environments, debian, ubuntu, linux
 :slug: ubuntu1404-virtualbox

 `Virtualbox <https://www.virtualbox.org/>`_ is virtualization software that allows a Linux user to HOST multiple GUEST operating systems as *virtual machines* (VMs).
 Its a cool tool for playing with different Linux distros and experimenting with configurations.

-In this HOWTO I install Virtualbox on a 64-bit Ubuntu HOST and create an Ubuntu GUEST virtual machine.
+In this HOWTO I install Virtualbox on a Debian HOST and create an Ubuntu GUEST virtual machine.

 Step 0 - Install VirtualBox on HOST
 ===================================